 S.M.A.R.T. information view

 S.M.A.R.T.
 (Self Monitoring, Analysis, and Reporting Technology) is a method for hard drives (and SATA SSDs) to report their health to the host PC.
+It does not apply to NVMe SSDs.
+NVMe SSDs have their own protocol, covered on its own page.

 S.M.A.R.T. data consists of two parts, attributes, and logs.